rakhee7/FlickrApplication/README.md

 Command to install bootstrap : npm install bootstrap Bootstrap is an open source CSS framework that has many components for building responsive web interfaces.

-## install ngx-infinite-scroller
+## install ngx-infinite-scroll

-Command : npm install ngx-infinite-scroller
+Command : npm install ngx-infinite-scroll
 This is used for Infinite and bidirectional scroll directive for page.

 ## npm install